jessamynsmith/django-getting-started/README.md

 1. Select a code editor.
 I like PyCharm but it does require a paid license.
 Other popular options are [Sublime text](http://www.sublimetext.com/2), [textmate](https://macromates.com/), [Emacs](http://mally.stanford.edu/~sr/computing/emacs.html), and [Vim](http://vim.wikia.com/wiki/Tutorial).

+ 1. Configure your text editor to use spaces instead of tabs.
+The standard in the Python community is to replace each tab character with 4 spaces.

 ## Python Environment Setup